TPAFS/transparency-data/price_transparency/hospitals/README.md

 **Note:**

-The state_or_region entry, if entered, must be one of the following STATE_OR_REGION_ABBREV standardized abbreviation strings:
+The state_or_region entry, if entered, must be one of the following ABBREV standardized abbreviation strings:

 | State or Region | ABBREV |
 | ----------        | --------- |